API usage

 ### Interacting with the API

-* Start by creating a PAT, instructions here[generating-a-pat](https://intuitem.gitbook.io/ciso-assistant/integration/generating-a-pat "mention")
+* Start by creating a PAT, instructions here[Generating a PAT](/ciso-assistant/integration/generating-a-pat.md)

 * Use this token to form your Authorization header, it needs to be as follows: